emmajanedrews/base-template/_posts/2018-02-08-whats-happening-in-the-hoboken-real-estate-market.md

 {% include youtube.html %}

-We’ve gotten a lot of questions about what’s going on with taxes and how they will affect the market.
+We’ve received a lot of questions about what’s going on with taxes and how they will affect the market.
 We’ve also gotten a lot of questions about interest rates.
 Rates have been increasing over the last few weeks, and we anticipate that the Fed will raise rates soon.

 **So, how has the Hoboken real estate market doing so far in 2018?**